chartjs/Chart.js/docs/general/fonts.md

 There are special global settings that can change all of the fonts on the chart.
 These options are in `Chart.defaults.font`.
 The global font settings only apply when more specific options are not included in the config.

-For example, in this chart the text will all be red except for the labels in the legend.
+For example, in this chart the text will have a font size of 16px except for the labels in the legend.

 ```javascript
 Chart.defaults.font.size = 16;